nlsfi/quality-result-gui/DEVELOPMENT.md

 ## Requirements changes

 This project uses `pip-tools`.
-To update requirements, do `pip install pip-tools`, change `requirements.in` and use `pip-compile requirements.in` to generate new `requirements.txt` with fixed versions.
+To update requirements, do `python -m pip install pip-tools`, change `requirements.in` and use `pip-compile requirements.in` to generate new `requirements.txt` with fixed versions.

 ## Code style